 Amy Cannon is a North Carolina native who moved to Music City to earn a degree in psychology, graduating as Valedictorian and summa cum laude from Lipscomb University.
 Prior to joining the Academy, she worked at Lipscomb University's Development Office on Alumni Relations before taking a job with Teresa George at Cornerstone Communications.
 While at Cornerstone, she spent much of her time on ACM sponsorship and client relationships.
 With more than 2,500 sponsors attending the ACM Awards each year, Cannon's attention to detail has been immensely valuable.
 Now an Academy staffer, Cannon continues to work with George on the organization's brand integration and strategic partnerships.
 She is a member of SOLID, Nashville's premiere organization for young music business professionals, and volunteers her time as a youth soccer coach for the YMCA.

 Social Media Manager, PR & Marketing

 Jenny Driessen hails from Menasha, Wisconsin.
 She holds a B.A. in Public Relations and Communication from the University of Southern California.
 Driessen joined the ACM in 2010 as an events department intern and was promoted to Coordinator, Membership & Events.
-Driessen moved to the position of Social Media Coordinator, reporting to Brooke Primero, SVP Publicity and Lisa Lee, SVP Creative, PR & Production.
+Driessen moved to the position of Social Media Coordinator and reports to Brooke Primero, SVP PR & Marketing.
 Jenny will oversee and implement the social media strategy for the Academy.

 Manager, ACM Lifting Lives